Moduli of Tango structures and dormant Miura opers: Introduction

 \begin{intthm}[cf. Corollary \ref{P0ffg7}] \leavevmode\\ \ \ \ Suppose that $p >3$, $p (p-1) | 2g-2$, and $4 | p-3$.
 Then, there exists a flat family $\mfY \migi \mfT$ of proper smooth algebraic surfaces of general type parametrized by a Deligne-Mumford stack $\mfT$ over $k$ of dimension $\geq g-2 + \frac{2g-2}{p-1}$ all of whose fibers are pairwise non-isomorphic and have the automorphism group schemes being non-reduced. \end{intthm}

 \leavevmode\\ \ \ \ The author cannot express enough his sincere and deep gratitude to Professors Shinichi Mochizuki and Kirti Joshi.
 Without their philosophies and amazing insights, his study of mathematics would have remained ``{\it dormant}".
-The author would like to thank all those who gave the opportunity or impart the great joy of studying mathematics to him.
-The author wrote the present paper for a gratitude letter to them.
-Also, special thanks go to the moduli stack of dormant opers, who has guided him to the beautiful world of mathematics.
-The author was partially supported by the FMSP program at the Graduate School of Mathematical Sciences of the University of Tokyo.
+The author would like to thank all those who gave the opportunity or impart the great joy of studying mathematics to him; the author wrote the present paper like a gratitude letter to them.
+Also, the author would like to thank the referee for reading carefully his manuscript.
+Finally, special thanks go to the moduli stack of dormant opers, who has guided him to the beautiful world of mathematics.
+The author was partially supported by the FMSP program at the Graduate School of Mathematical Sciences of the University of Tokyo, and the Grant-in-Aid for Scientific Research (KAKENHI No. 18K13385).